 - ix.
 The value of fixed assets sold or discarded during the year regardless of their condition is to be reported according to the actual amount realised in column 0414. - x.
-Gain / loss from sales / revaluation of assets: When an asset is sold above or below the net book value, a gain or loss from the sale of asset is realised and should be reported in column 0415.
+Gain / loss from sales / revaluation of assets refer to when an asset is sold above / below the net book value, a gain / loss from the sale of asset is realised and should be reported in column 0415.

-Similarly, an asset can be revalued to reflect the current market value and a gain or loss from revaluation of asset is realised and should also be reported under column 0415.
+Similarly, an asset can be revalued to reflect the current market value.
+A gain / loss from revaluation of the asset is realised and should also be reported under column 0415.
 If it is a loss, the figure should be written beginning with symbol (-).

-- xi.
-Current depreciation / amortization represents loss or diminution of value of an asset consequent upon wear and tear, obsolescence or permanent fall in market value (depreciation allowed for a tax purposes is acceptable).
+xi.
+Current depreciation / amortisation represents loss or diminution of value of an asset consequent upon wear and tear, obsolescence or permanent fall in market value (depreciation allowed for a tax purpose is acceptable).
 The value reported in the establishment's books of accounts for each class of fixed assets should be reported separately in column 0416.
-This includes amortization of leasehold land.
-Total of depreciation should be equal to item 9.29 of Question 9. - xii.
-The closing net book value of reference year in column 0417 = - + the opening net book value - + value of assets acquired - assets sold or discarded - +/- gain / loss from sales / revaluation of assets - current depreciation - xiii.
-The amount paid for the use of any assets taken on lease or rent is to be reported in column 0418.
+This includes amortisation of leasehold land.
+Total of depreciation should be equal to item 9.16 of Question 9.

+- xii.
+The closing net book value of reference year in column 0417 =

+- the opening net book value

+- + value of assets acquired

+- assets sold or discarded

+- +/- gain / loss from sales / revaluation of assets

+- current depreciation

+- xiii.
+The amount paid for the use of any assets taken on lease or rent is to be reported in column0418

-The types of assets are defined as follows:
+The types of assets are defined as follows: -

-4.1 Fixed assets
+4.1.
+Fixed assets

-Fixed assets cover all goods (land, building, machinery, vehicles, computer, machinery, etc.), new or used, which have a productive life of more than one year and are intended to be used by the establishment.
+Fixed assets cover assets (land, buildings, transport equipment, information and communications technology, machinery and equipment etc.), new or used, which have a productive life of more than one year and are intended to be used by the establishment.